Sidney Lumet: Rehearsal and preparation

 Joanna Rapf, writing about the filming of The Verdict (1982), states that Lumet gave plenty of personal attention to his actors, whether listening to them or touching them.
 She describes how Lumet and star Paul Newman sat on a bench secluded from the main set, where Newman had taken his shoes off, to privately discuss an important scene about to be shot.
 Lumet's actors walked through their scenes before the camera rolled.
 This preparation was done because Lumet liked to shoot a scene in one take or two at the most.
 Newman liked to call him "Speedy Gonzales", adding that Lumet did not shoot more than he had to.
 "He doesn't give himself any protection.
 I know I would," Newman said.

-Film critic Betsey Sharkey agreed, adding that "he was a maestro of one or two takes years before Clint Eastwood would turn it into a respected specialty".
+Film critic Betsy Sharkey agreed, adding that "he was a maestro of one or two takes years before Clint Eastwood would turn it into a respected specialty".
 Sharkey recalls, "[Faye] Dunaway once told me that Lumet worked so fast it was as if he were on roller skates.
 A racing pulse generated by a big heart."